amanroa/advanced-applied-ml/project_2.md

 # Project 2 - Aashni Manroa

 In this project, I will be experimenting with Gradient Boosting.
 I will be using the concrete csv that we used in class.
-First, we have to import various packages.
+First, we have to import various packages and load the data.

 ```
 %matplotlib inline